Documentation apps play a key role in your virtual workspace.

 1. Lack of a ready-to-use framework

-File storage apps don’t offer a systematic process for naming or storing documents so that they are discoverable to everyone.
+File storage apps don’t offer a systematic process for naming or storing documents so that they are discoverable to everyone, making document management difficult.
 If you’re not the file creator, you’ll often find yourself repeating questions like “where is that doc,” “what’s the name of that doc,” or “can I have edit access?”

 View this post on Instagram